Redbridge Forest F.C.: Under the Redbridge Forest name

 For the 1989 season, the name of the club was changed to Redbridge Forest, in preparation for a move to a new site bordering both Redbridge and Waltham Forest borders.
 However, the move to a new site collapsed and the club remained at Victoria Road.
 Incidentally, Dagenham and Redbridge Forest were both in the Isthmian League Premier Division for that season and the two matches between landlord and tenant saw 2–2 and 1–1 draws between the clubs, clubs that now play as one.
 Redbridge Forest won the Isthmian League in 1990–91 and with the ground now passing Conference regulations, the club were now allowed to move up to the Conference for the 1991–92 season.

 Redbridge Forest were in the Conference for one year and achieved a seventh-place finish during the 1991–92 season.
 For the 1992–93 season, they merged with Dagenham (the club whose ground they were sharing) and became Dagenham & Redbridge.
 The new club reached the English Football League at the end of the 2006–07 as Conference National champions, and won promotion to League One in 2010 via play-offs.

+Colours

+The club's colours were red shirts and blue shorts with white trim, the red taken from the Leytonstone colours and the blue from Ilford.
+The colours did not change after the merger with Walthamstow Avenue, whose colours were light and dark blue.